open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-governance/classification/auto.md

 caption="Column Name does not provide much information" /%}

-When we look at the content of the column ‘dwh_x10’ in the Sample Data tab, it becomes clear that the auto-classification is based on the data in the column.
+When we look at the content of the column ‘number_of_orders’ in the Sample Data tab, it becomes clear that the auto-classification is based on the data in the column.

 {% image
 src="/images/v1.5/how-to-guides/governance/auto3.png"